A 15 min tutorial for Adaptive Sparse Grid (ASG)

 1. Introduction

-The curse of dimensionality makes it difficult for economists to model complex economic dynamics.
-For example, a five-state discrete-time lifecycle model might require millions of grid points, with higher-dimensional problems becoming infeasible due to time and memory constraints.
+The curse of dimensionality challenges economists in modeling complex economic dynamics.
+For instance, a five-state discrete-time lifecycle model might require millions of grid points, with higher-dimensional problems quickly becoming infeasible due to time and memory constraints.
 In recent decades, numerical methods have been developed to address this issue.
-Sparse grids, an extension of standard interpolation theory, offer a natural transition to high-dimensional modeling.
+Sparse grids, an extension of standard interpolation theory, provide a natural pathway to high-dimensional modeling.

-Recent advances in sparse grid theory introduce adaptation, where nodes are added or removed based on the local function shape, further reducing the required number of interpolation nodes compared to regular sparse grids (RSG).
-This adaptive sparse grid (ASG) technique is particularly useful in economic research, where value functions often exhibit power law behaviors.
+Recent advances in sparse grid theory introduce adaptation, where nodes are added or removed based on the shape of the local function, further reducing the necessary number of interpolation nodes compared to regular sparse grids (RSG).
+This adaptive sparse grid (ASG) technique proves especially useful in economic research, where value functions often exhibit power law behaviors.

-This blog post heuristically introduces the idea of ASG and its algorithm without discussing the underlying math, aiming to help a broad audience quickly engage with the literature, start learning, and apply this technique to their research.
+This blog post heuristically introduces the concept of ASG and its algorithm, without delving into the underlying mathematics, to help a broad audience quickly engage with the literature, begin learning, and apply this technique to their research.

 2. Where do we need ASG?